Raruto123/style-your-console-extension/README.md

 ### III) Delete all log messages, inserted by the extension in the current document
 To do this:
 - Pressing Shift + Alt + D (Windows) or Shift + Option + D (Mac)

+# Issues

+Please report any issues you encounter on the ([GitHub repository](https://github.com/Raruto123/style-your-console-extension/issues)).